celestiaorg/CIPs/cips/cip-price-enforcement.md

 ## Backwards Compatibility

-This requires a modification to the block validity rules and is thus breaks the state machine.
+This requires a modification to the block validity rules and thus breaks the state machine.
 It will need to be introduced in a major release.

 It is important to consider that if this minimum gas price becomes more dynamic that wallets will need to be modified to continually query the network for the latest minimum gas price to be used for transaction submission.

+## Test Cases

+The target for testing will be to remove the ability for block proposers to offer block space to users in a way that circumvents the fee system currently in place.
+The exact tests cases will be expanded on later

+## Reference Implementation

+This section will be revised and fulfilled following its implementation

 ## Security Considerations